-Fiscal Year 2023 Executive Bonus Plan
+Fiscal Year 2024 Executive Bonus Plan

-In March 2022, the compensation committee approved the terms of our executive bonus plan for the fiscal year ending January 31, 2023 (the "2023 Executive Bonus Plan").
-The compensation committee selected revenue, Adjusted EBITDA (as defined below), and new HSA sales as the corporate performance measures for purposes of the 2023 Executive Bonus Plan.
+In March 2023, the compensation committee approved the terms of our executive bonus plan for the fiscal year ending January 31, 2024 (the "2024 Executive Bonus Plan").
+The compensation committee selected revenue, Adjusted EBITDA (as defined below), and new HSA sales as the corporate performance measures for purposes of the 2024 Executive Bonus Plan.
 The compensation committee selected these corporate performance measures because it believes that they are appropriate drivers for our business, as they provide a balance between generating revenue, managing our expenses, and growing our business, which would enhance stockholder value over both the short-term and long-term.
+The compensation committee has authority to interpret any of the corporate performance measures, including the right to remove certain extraordinary items and/or unexpected expenses from the calculation of Adjusted EBITDA, or to reflect the impact of individual performance.

-For purposes of the 2023 Executive Bonus Plan, Adjusted EBITDA is defined as adjusted earnings before interest, taxes, depreciation and amortization, amortization of acquired intangible assets, stock-based compensation expense, merger integration expense, acquisition costs, gains and losses on equity securities, costs associated with unused office space, and certain other non-operating items.
-The compensation committee believes that Adjusted EBITDA provides useful information to enable our stockholders to understand and evaluate our operating results in the same manner as our management and our board of directors, because it reflects operating profitability before consideration of nonoperating expenses and non-cash expenses.
+For purposes of the 2024 Executive Bonus Plan, Adjusted EBITDA is defined as adjusted earnings before interest, taxes, depreciation and amortization, amortization of acquired intangible assets, stock-based compensation expense, merger integration expense, acquisition costs, gains and losses on equity securities, costs associated with unused office space, and certain other non-operating items.
+The compensation committee believes that Adjusted EBITDA provides useful information to enable our stockholders to understand and evaluate our operating results in the same manner as our management and our board of directors, because it reflects operating profitability before consideration of non-operating expenses and non-cash expenses.

-The target levels for these corporate performance measures are based on our operating plan for the fiscal year ending January 31, 2023, which was reviewed and approved by our board of directors.
+The target levels for these corporate performance measures are based on our operating plan for the fiscal year ending January 31, 2024, which was reviewed and approved by our board of directors.
 These target levels were set to reward strong management performance in light of our strategic objectives and the industry and economic conditions and trends at the time the targets were set.
 These target levels were set as follows: